samuelbortolin/NLU-unitn-course/second_assignment/REPORT.md

 }
 ```

 Also the tokenization of spaCy is different from the one of the CoNLL 2003 dataset, I had to align them.
-To do so, after loading the data I reconstruct the sentences and build the previuos tokenization using the token's `.whitepace_` attribute:
+To do so, after loading the data I reconstruct the sentences and build the previous tokenization using the token's `.whitepace_` attribute:

 ```python
     test_sentences = read_corpus_conll("data/conll2003/test.txt", fs=" ")